The Old and New Command: Love as the Mark of Light

 The command to love one another is both ancient and newly realized in Christ, and it serves as the decisive evidence that one truly walks in the light rather than in darkness.

-7 Brothers, I write no new commandment to you, but an old commandment which you had from the beginning.
-The old commandment is the word which you heard from the beginning.
+7 Beloved, I am not writing to you a new commandment, but an old one, which you have had from the beginning.
+This commandment is the message you have heard.

-8 Again, I write a new commandment to you, which is true in him and in you; because the darkness is passing away and the true light already shines.
+8 Then again, I am also writing to you a new commandment, which is true in Him and also in you.
+For the darkness is fading and the true light is already shining.

-10 He who loves his brother remains in the light, and there is no occasion for stumbling in him.
+10 Whoever loves his brother remains in the light, and there is no cause of stumbling in him.

-11 But he who hates his brother is in the darkness, and walks in the darkness, and doesn’t know where he is going, because the darkness has blinded his eyes.
+11 But whoever hates his brother is in the darkness and walks in the darkness.
+He does not know where he is going, because the darkness has blinded his eyes.

 The command to love one another is both ancient and newly realized in Christ, and it serves as the decisive evidence that one truly walks in the light rather than in darkness.